webiny / security

 Security: UserProviders: Memory: john: {password: secret, roles: 'ROLE_USER'} admin: {password: login123, roles: 'ROLE_SUPERADMIN'} Entity: Params: Entity: 'My\App\Entities\User' Username: username Password: password Role: ROLE_USER AuthenticationProviders: OAuth2: Params: Server: Facebook # which OAuth2 server to use (defined under OAuth2 component) Roles: [ROLE_USER] # which role to assign to user authenticated with this provider TwitterOAuth: Params: Server: MyTwitterApp # which twitter app to use (must be registered by TwitterOAuth component) Roles: [ROLE_USER] # which role to assign to user authenticated with this provider Firewalls: Admin: RealmName: Administration Anonymous: true RememberMe: true UserProviders: [OAuth2, TwitterOAuth, Memory, Entity] AuthenticationProviders: [Http, Form, OAuth2, TwitterOAuth]

-The key is that the name of the UserProvider
+The key is that the name of the UserProvider or AuthenticationProvider matches the internal driver name.

-This is valid only for the internal providers, for custom provider you always need to define the Driver
+This is valid only for the internal providers, for custom provider you always need to define the Driver.

 Resources